 Among 430 people who completed the questionnaire, 25% met National Comprehensive Cancer Network guidelines for referral to genetic counseling and testing.
 Three individuals were found to have pathogenic variants associated with pancreatic cancer, including one who was found to have the disease.

 "The genetic testing helped determine the best treatment option for that individual.
 Her sister also came in for genetic testing and was found to have the variant," Clift says.
 "We were able to put the sister on a screening regimen so that we can catch the cancer earlier if it develops."

 For Dr. Wallace, genetic testing and artificial intelligence are critical to improving pancreatic cancer outcomes.
 "They both allow for early detection.
 There is a strong need for better classification of individual risk, and we are committed to it."

 In addition to providing expertise in survey design and implementation, the Mayo Clinic Kern Center for the Science of Health Care Delivery leads Mayo Clinic’s artificial intelligence strategy.
 And as Dr. Wallace mentions, radiology plays a critical role in many of the projects underway in AI.
 This work is an example of the team collaborations that exist across Mayo Clinic, and which are essential to Mayo’s efforts to provide the best possible care to patients.

 This article was originally published on the Mayo Clinic Center for Individualized Medicine blog.

-Tags: artificial intelligence, cancer, cancer prevention, cancer screening, Center for Individualized Medicine, Center for the Science of Health Care Delivery, gastroenterology, genetic counseling, genetic testing, imaging, Michael Wallace, News, pancreatic cancer, radiology
+Tags: artificial intelligence, cancer, cancer prevention, cancer screening, Candice Bolan, Center for Individualized Medicine, Center for the Science of Health Care Delivery, gastroenterology, genetic counseling, genetic testing, imaging, Mayo Clinic Cancer Center, Michael Wallace, National Comprehensive Cancer Network, News, pancreatic cancer, radiology, republished